Home | Roundup Glyphosate Lawsuits for Florida Residents

 In August of 2018, a jury awarded a former school groundskeeper $289 million in damages after he was diagnosed with non-Hodgkin’s lymphoma.
 The former groundskeeper was exposed to Roundup 20-30 times a year in his position at the school.
 The case was expedited as the man was near death, and it was unsure whether or not he would even live to the date of the trial.

-Glyphosate exposure has been linked to non-Hodgkin’s lymphoma, multiple myeloma, and leukemia by the medical and scientific community.
+Glyphosate exposure has been linked to non-Hodgkin’s lymphoma and leukemia by the medical and scientific community.

 Monsanto’s Response to Cancer Findings

 In response to the scientific findings that link glyphosate exposure to various forms of cancer, Monsanto has been combative.
 In previous years, Roundup and its associated products have brought in a majority share of Monsanto’s global revenue.

 Monsanto still claims that the Roundup line is safe, and exposure to the products offer no risk of cancer or other detrimental health effects.
 Many believe that the company has known about the health hazards for decades now (since the 1980s) and ignored them in order to maximize revenue.
 Has the company been holding profitability in higher regard than human lives?

 Additionally, the company has been embroiled in controversy after a pattern of fraudulent safety testing was revealed.
 The Department of Justice and the FDA revealed the company engaged in fraudulent safety testing on its product, Roundup.
 The goal?
 Falsified safety results.

 Monsanto is currently facing hundreds and hundreds of lawsuits across the country for its role in pushing a toxic and dangerous product.

 in our state have been exposed to frequent, and often high doses, of glyphosate herbicides like Roundup.
 The makers of Roundup have been outspoken for decades on the safety of their product.
 For this reason, many Floridians have been exposing themselves to a carcinogenic chemical for decades through no fault of their own.